Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 What-to-Buy-in-Croatia-Souvniers_openphotonet_P6086789_resize-1-675x900

 The Šestine umbrella is one of the most recognizable Croatian souvenirs from Zagreb.
-It comes from Šestine, a small village between Zagreb and the Medvednica mountain, and it’s a part of their folk costume.
+It comes from Šestine, a small village between Zagreb and Medvednica, and it’s part of their folk costume.

-It dates from the 18th century, and the art of making Šestine umbrellas is part of the register of protected non-material cultural goods of the Republic of Croatia.
+It dates back to at least the 18th century, and the art of making Šestine umbrellas is part of the register of protected non-material cultural goods of the Republic of Croatia.

 It is recognizable by the red cotton canopy with multicolored horizontal stripes on the edges, a thick wooden shaft, and a naturally crooked chestnut handle.
 It is used as an accessory to Šestine folk costumes for events, celebrations, and folklore purposes.
-Its design can be seen on many parasols on the stands in Zagreb Dolac Market.
+Its design can be seen on many parasols at the Zagreb Dolac Market.

-Legend says it’s red because of intense love between two young people, Jankić and Jana.
-This lovely souvenir from Croatia is an excellent symbol of love and playfulness, not to mention serving its purpose of protection from the rain.
+Legend says it’s red because of the intense love between two young people, Jankić and Jana.
+This lovely souvenir from Croatia is an excellent symbol of love and playfulness, not to mention its purpose of protecting against the rain.

-Today, you can buy this authentic Croatian gift as a replica in the souvenir shops for approx 20 euros or as an original in Zagreb from umbrella manufacturers for around 80 euros.
+Today, you can buy this authentic Croatian gift as a replica in souvenir shops for approximately20 euros, or as an original in Zagreb from umbrella manufacturers for around 80 euros.

 17. Kobali Hats

 While in Zagreb, check out the Kobali family’s shop on Cvjetni Square.
-The Kobali’s are known for their well-designed hats and have been making and selling them for 100 years.
+The Kobali family is known for hat-making, with a long, multi-generational tradition.

 18. Šibenik Cap

-The Šibenik Cap is a variation of the traditional red caps (which often look more orange in appearance) worn in the Balkans.
+The Šibenik Cap is a variation of the traditional red caps, often appearing more orange.
+Worn in the Balkans.
 This particular cap features black embroidery that has come to symbolize northern Dalmatia and Croatia as a whole.
-The name comes from the town where the hat originated from (Šibenik).
+The name comes from the town where the hat originated (Šibenik).

 19. Šokačka Jacket (Šokačka Jakna) From Slavonia